nrfconnect/sdk-nrfxlib/crypto/doc/nrf_cc310_mbedcrypto.rst

 Additional items in mbedtls_extra
 ---------------------------------

-The following is a list of features available in mbedtls_extra as non-standard Mbed TLS APIs:
+These mbedtls_extra algorithms are supported, but are not in the Mbed TLS API.

 * AES key wrap functions
-* ChaCha20 and Poly1305
 * ECIES
 * HKDF
 * SRP, up to 3072 bits